 Shonie has a degree in Community Development and Food Systems from The Evergreen State College.
 She has a wide variety of professional experience in the non-profit, educational, and agricultural sectors, including serving as the Food & Farming Program Manager at Sustainable Connections in Bellingham, WA.
 She is certified in Wilderness First Aid.

 Her favorite summer activities?
 "Watching the kids fall in love with the land and learn big life lessons from our patient horses."

 Chris is a homesteader at heart and lived in both Maine and British Columbia before coming to Ekone with her partner, Bob, and her three daughters.
-Ekone can’t get rid of her they say, “cause she’s too nice, and the food is just too darn good.”
+Ekone can’t get rid of her, they say, “because she’s too nice, and the food is just too darn good!”
 Chris cares passionately about providing healthy meals for the kids, and showing them how it grows in the garden.
-“It’s my favorite place and my favorite thing to do,” she says appealingly of the Yummy Tummy Café.
+“It’s my favorite place and my favorite thing to do,” she says of the Yummy Tummy Café.

 Her favorite summer activities?
 “Harvesting and serving food from our garden, watching kids grow and deepen into the Ekone experience, interacting with our wonderful staff, and laughing with Lizzy.”
 She is certified in Wilderness First Aid and gives the very best hugs.

-Ray Mitchell, 1946-2007, was the founder and visionary of Ekone Summer Camps, and his great love of the children, land and horses lives on through each child and adult that passes through Ekone.
+Ray Mitchell (1946-2007) was the founder and visionary of Ekone Summer Camps, and his great love of the children, the land, and the horses lives on in everyone who experiences Ekone.